 Capital assets include property, plant and equipment; books and materials that are part of a catalogued library; and infrastructure assets.
 Capital assets are stated at cost at the date of acquisition or construction, or fair value at the date of donation in the case of gifts.
-If material, interest on related borrowing, net of interest earnings on invested proceeds, is capitalized during the period of construction.
-No interest was capitalized as part of the cost of assets for the years ended June 30, 2015 and 2014.
+If material, interest on related borrowing, net of interest earnings on invested proceeds, is capitalized during the period of construction. \$11,760 in interest paid was capitalized as part of the cost of assets for the year ended June 30, 2016.
+No interest was capitalized as part of the cost of assets for the year ended June 30, 2015.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 50 years for buildings and infrastructure, 15 years for land improvements, 7 years for library books, and 3 to 12 years for furniture and equipment.
 The College capitalizes all purchases of library books.
-Prior to April 1, 2014 the College used a capitalization threshold of \$1,000 for other capital assets.
-Effective April 1, 2014, the College used capitalization thresholds of \$5,000 for furniture and equipment; \$2,500 for land, leasehold and building improvements and computer software; and \$15,000 for aggregate capital asset purchases.
+The College uses capitalization thresholds of \$5,000 for furniture and equipment; \$2,500 for land improvements, leasehold and building improvements and computer software; and \$15,000 for aggregate capital asset purchases.
 Land, buildings, infrastructure and library books are capitalized regardless of cost.
-The accompanying financial statements reflect all adjustments required by GASB.